aws-samples/natural-language-queries-for-datalakes/README.md

 2. Navigate to the src directory.
 3. Export your temporary AWS credentials or ensure the AWS CLI is permissioned to access the Bedrock service in your AWS account.
 4. Ensure the data is indexed by running run_me_to_index_catalog.py (see the instructions above).
 5. Run the run_tests.py file.
+(Optionally, you can add a database name to limit testing to that database, or both a database name and question number to limit testing to that one question, i.e. run_tests.py Chinook 5)

 The test suite will execute the test questions and compare the results to the expected answers.
 This will help you evaluate the performance of Data Genie and identify areas for improvement.